Browse by Medical Category

 A nationally recognized leader in academic medicine, Ausiello was elected to the Institute of Medicine of the National Academy of Science in 1999 and the American Academy of Arts and Sciences in 2003.
-He has written for the, the Wall Street Journal and the on health subjects, including human genetics, clinical trials and the relationship between the academy and industry.
+He has written for the New York Times, the Wall Street Journal and the Boston Globe on health subjects, including human genetics, clinical trials and the relationship between the academy and industry.

 Ausiello served as chief of the MGH Renal Unit and oversaw its development into one of the most sought-after research and training programs in the world.
 As chief of medicine at Massachusetts General Hospital, a position he has held since 1996, he leads one of the strongest departments of medicine in the country with a clinical, research and education budget exceeding $500 million annually.
 He is closely involved with the Partners HealthCare System, linking the resources of the Massachusetts General Hospital, Brigham and Women’s Hospital, and Dana-Farber Cancer Institute to provide comprehensive health care.
 He oversees the training of more than 150 house officers, 500 graduate students and post-doctoral fellows, and dozens of students at Harvard Medical School, many of whom have gone on to careers as physician-scientists.
 Ausiello was also director of the MD/PhD Program at Harvard Medical School and the Massachusetts Institute of Technology until 1999.
 He served as chair of the Executive Committee on Research of the Massachusetts General Hospital, where he oversaw a research budget of $350 million annually.